corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 4. Deploy the network using `docker-compose`:
   `docker-compose -f docker-compose.yaml up`

-  Here you are specifying the name of the `docker-compose` file generated in step 2.
+  This command references the name of the `docker-compose` file generated in step 2.

-5. Once the CorDapp is deployed with the Docker network, check the status with Corda CLI:
+5. Check the CorDapp's status with Corda CLI:
   `corda-cli network status -n solar-system`

   You'll be able to see the status of the node.
 The nodes are up and running when their status is `Ready`.